mcdafydd/scini-cockpit/README.md

 # Prerequisites

 - Chrome 69+ is required to view the MJPEG streams due to use of the new OffscreenCanvas() with 2d rendering context
+- A USB game joystick is optional as all of the cockpit controls can be accessed by keyboard.

 Ensure the following software is installed on the host: